University of Minnesota-Duluth

 In this activiy when property rights are absent participants have financial incentive to take what they can get immediatly as opposed to waiting until the resource is more valuable.
 Adding strong property rights provides the proper finanacial incentives for students to wait to extract the resource when it is most valuable.

-Market Based Economies and Sustainability part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Essays
+Market Based Economies and Sustainability part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Essays

 Chris McIntosh, Economics, University of Minnesota-Duluth Sustainability must be taught in an interdisciplinary context due to the three major perspectives it encompasses: environmental, financial, and social.
 I ...